TranPhucVinh/C/Kernel/Fundamental concepts.md

 Kernel can be divided into 3 types: monolithic, microkernel, and hybrid.
 Linux use monolithic kernel.
 OS X (XNU) and Windows 7 use hybrid kernel.

 Android use Linux Kernel.
 Windows and Windows Phone use NT kernel.
 OS X and iOS use Darwin kernel.

+# Automotive embedded system

+## OSEK

+OSEK (English: "Open Systems and their Interfaces for the Electronics in Motor Vehicles") is a standards body that has produced specifications for an **embedded operating system**, a communications stack, and a network management protocol for **automotive embedded systems**. **OSEK** is an open standard, published by a consortium founded by the automobile industry.
+Some parts of OSEK are standardized in **ISO 17356**.

+## Architecture

+Layer -> Subsystem -> Component

+Layer examples: Application layer, HardwareAbstraction layer

+Subsystem examples: SteeringFunctions, Sensors, MicrocontrollerAbstraction

+Component examples: SteeringControl, AnalogSensors, MemoryMonitor

+AUTOSAR is layered architecture.
+Layers of AUTOSAR are **ASW**, **RTE** and **BSW**.

+**AAL Layer**: The AAL-Layer provides the possibility to integrate AUTOSAR SWCs into the EPSDriveSW-Architecture.

+## Abbreviations

+* **ECU**: An electronic control unit (ECU) is an **embedded system** in automotive electronics that controls one or more of the electrical systems or subsystems in a vehicle.
+* **VRTE**: Vehicle Runtime Environment